MarkEdmondson1234/googleMeasureR/README.md

 ### Enhanced Ecommerce

-There are some helpers to add enchanced ecommerce arguments.
+There are some helpers to add enhanced ecommerce arguments.
 An example is shown below:

 ```r
 ## send an enhanced ecommerce hit